SkullCrusher/connect-moji/README.md

 > Event driven mobile control framework.

-Connect-moji is a simple framework designed to supply information to any number of clients the same data based on event requests only.
-The design is to allow any number of clients to control the same device without conflict.
+Connect-moji is a simple framework designed to supply information and control from one device to many clients at the same time without conflict.
+Data is provided on client requests only and without required constant connection to improve mobile preformance.

 ## Getting started
-WIP

 Installing
 ```console